pedrib/PoC/advisories/TIBCO/tibco_tdv_rce.md

 My final email was a very angry rant telling them what I think of their disclosure policy and that I am going to release this advisory and exploit without their consent.

-I will refrain from commenting further, as it is clear to anyone who reads this that their disclosure process is not fit for purpose.
+I will refrain from commenting further, as it is clear to anyone who reads this that their vulnerability disclosure process is not fit for purpose.
 I hope they change it after this debacle, although I am not holding my breath.

 ## Fixes / Solutions:
 Upgrade TIBCO Data Virtualization to the latest 8.4 version, released on 2021-05-04, which removes the AMF endpoint, rendering this vulnerability chain unexploitable.